Is Your Lawyer's

 The rules and forms differ from province to province, but the procedure is very simple and easy to follow.
 It just takes a bit of effort by you.

 You probably should make an appointment to have the bill assessed as a precaution while you are negotiating with the lawyer.
+This process used to be called taxing/

 Try to ascertain what the charges are for and if they seem reasonable.
 Do not allow this to consume too much time.